LambdaSharp/LambdaSharpTool/Samples/SnsSample/ReadMe.md

 ## Reference

-The λ# tool automatically creates the required permissions to allow the subscribed SNS topic to invoke the Lambda function.
+The λ# CLI automatically creates the required permissions to allow the subscribed SNS topic to invoke the Lambda function.

 Thw following YAML shows the permission granted to the AWS SNS service.